-I see that many hCG drops sold online are sold as being “real” rx hCG, premixed drops.
-The problem is, hCG is very fragile once mixed- and we’re not talking emotionally fragile people.
+I see that many HCG drops sold online are sold as being “real” rx injections, premixed drops.
+The problem is, the hormone is very fragile once mixed- and we’re not talking emotionally fragile people.

-When pharmaceutical hCG is not mixed yet, meaning it’s still in a powder or tablet, it can retain it’s potency for quite some time- the expiration date on powdered, unmixed hCG from the overseas pharmacies is often 1-2 years out, at room temperature.
-But once you mix hCG, it loses it’s potency very quickly unless it’s kept refrigerated at all times, preferably protected from light as well by covering in aluminum foil.
-One source told me that the pharmacy instructs to toss the hCG if it’s been left out of the fridge for more than 6 hours.
+When pharmaceutical is not mixed yet, meaning it’s still in a powder or tablet, it can retain it’s potency for quite some time- the expiration date on powdered, unmixed from the overseas pharmacies is often 1-2 years out, at room temperature.
+But once you mix, it loses it’s potency very quickly unless it’s kept refrigerated at all times, preferably protected from light as well by covering in aluminum foil.
+One source told me that the pharmacy instructs to toss the hormone if it’s been left out of the fridge for more than 6 hours.

-So sadly even if the premixed hCG drops being sold somehow are real prescription hCG, it is going to be totally dead by the time it arrives at your doorstep, or soon thereafter.
+So sadly even if the premixed drops being sold somehow are real prescription, it is going to be totally dead by the time it arrives at your doorstep, or soon thereafter.
 Maybe I’m wrong, but that’s my observation anyway.

-Throughout her 4 rounds of hCG B has had to change her dose every round, and it’s always to reduce the dose.
+Throughout her 4 rounds of the diet B has had to change her dose every round, and it’s always to reduce the dose.
 Her first round she started at 200iu and by the end of the round she was taking 140ius.
 Her second round she says she was taking 150ius and ended the round on 125ius.
-Here on her fourth round of hCG she found that even 125iu of hCG was just a little too much- dropping the dose to 120iu made a big enough difference that she could tell and it makes her comfortable enough to eat even less than 500 calories most days on the protocol.
+Here on her fourth round of the protocol she found that even 125iu of HCG was just a little too much- dropping the dose to 120iu made a big enough difference that she could tell and it makes her comfortable enough to eat even less than 500 calories most days on the protocol.

-In the vast majority of cases, if a person is hungry on the hCG diet (and they are using real prescription hCG or real homeopathic hCG) it’s an hCG dosage problem.
+In the vast majority of cases, if a person is hungry on this diet (and they are using real prescription or real homeopathic) it’s an HCG dosage problem.

-Should You Start the hCG Diet the Moment You Hear About It?
+Should You Start the Protocol the Moment You Hear About It?
 Or Is A Little Research in Order?

 B took a solid 6 months to research the protocol before starting it herself.
 You don’t necessarily have to investigate it for that long, but get fully informed all the steps and rules involved with it.
-What I found especially intriguing about her own particular research process though is that B said she looked for the people who hadn’t done well on the hCG diet and tried to figure out why they had failed so that she would learn what not to do.
+What I found especially intriguing about her own particular research process though is that B said she looked for the people who hadn’t done well on this weight loss protocol and tried to figure out why they had failed so that she would learn what not to do.

-Her method obviously worked well for her because she’s gone through her weightloss journey with hCG like a freight train.
+Her method obviously worked well for her because she’s gone through her weight loss journey with the hormone like a freight train.

-B took a whole 8 month break between her 2nd and 3rd round of human chorionic gonadotropin (hCG).
+B took a whole 8 month break between her 2nd and 3rd round.
 She maintained her weight extremely well during this time, and even managed to only gain 3lbs while on a month long trip to the UK eating hot dogs and crossiants.
 Wow girl!
 I don’t think things would pan out that well for me on such a trip.
 That is why she feels so confident though that this protocol really does reset your hypothalamus.

 She did clarify a few things though- so don’t rush out to the store to buy the largest pizza you can find just yet.
 From B’s story I gathered that,